.NET API to manipulate and convert 3D files

 Generate 3D Scenes & Save as 3D Files

 Aspose.3D for .NET empowers programmers to easily generate 3D scenes from scratch without needing to install any 3D modeling or rendering software.
-The 3D .NET API also enables to save the scenes in any of the supported 3D file formats (FBX, STL, WavefrontOBJ, Discreet3DS, Universal3D and Collada) by calling the Save method of the Scene class object.
+The 3D .NET API also enables to save the scenes in 3D file formats (FBX, STL, WavefrontOBJ, Discreet3DS, Universal3D and Collada) by calling the Save method of the Scene class object.

 Add Asset Information to 3D Scene